MosRos/Geckoin/README.md

 ### Features
 * Kotlin
-* Clean Architecture MVVM Design Pattern
+* Clean Architecture MVVM design pattern
-* Offline-First with Repository Pattern
+* Offline-First with repository pattern(all screens except coin details page)
-* Kotlin Coroutines & Flows for concurrency, observer patten and data streaming.
+* Kotlin Coroutines & Flows for concurrency, observer pattern and data streaming.
-* ViewBinding: I prefered viewbinding over databinding because of code rigidity and an easeir path to migrate to jetpack compose.
+* ViewBinding: I preferred viewbinding to databinding because of code rigidity and and easier path to migrate to jetpack compose.
-* Room and DataStore For Data Persistence and caching.
+* Room & DataStore For data persistence and caching.
-* Dagger Hilt for Dependency injection.
+* Dagger Hilt for dependency injection.
-* WorkManager for background task and syncing coins database.
+* WorkManager for background task and synchronizing coins database.
 * Paging 3.0: for pagination with offline support.
 * Light/Dark Mode and Material design
 * OkHttp and Retrofit with coroutines for networking